Vortex

 At Pendulum, within SatoshiPay, the newly formed Business Development team identified a compelling use case in emerging markets.
 Freelancers paid in crypto were facing significant challenges and high fees when converting stablecoins into their local currencies.
 To address this, they developed PendulumPay, initially conceived as part of the Pendulum ecosystem.
 This cross-currency fiat gateway offers on-chain foreign exchange services at interbank rates, delivering key benefits such as up to 85% lower costs compared to traditional methods, instant settlements with transparent fees, and a simplified user experience.
 It also includes API integration for businesses.

-As the Brand Designer at Pendulum and SatoshiPay, I was tasked with creating a pop-up brand tailored to attract investors, enabling the development of a compelling pitch deck to secure funding quickly.
+As the Brand Designer at Pendulum and SatoshiPay, I created a pop-up brand tailored to attract investors, enabling the development of a compelling pitch deck to secure funding quickly.
 With tight deadlines, I conducted rapid research and designed the PendulumPay logo within the framework of the Pendulum brand.
+I quickly assembled a styleboard featuring similar brands to serve as inspiration for both form and concept.
+After sharing it with the team, I began developing various concepts for the PendulumPay logo.

-This branding exercise delivered 4 logo alternatives, none of which ended up being used, despide having clear preferences.
+This exercise delivered 4 logo alternatives, none of which ended up being used, despide having clear preferences.
 This was due to the question if PendulumPay was the right name for a product that would have little to do with Pendulum and its ecosystem.
 We were also not targeting the Polkadot ecosystem, of which Pendulum is part as a parachain.
-PendulumPay aimed at a broader audience, and in subsequent meetings it was decided that it would run with its own brand, which has to be different from Pendulum.
-Therefore, we also needed a new name.
-I proposed a naming workshop as we had done before in the context of Pendulum.
-In this workshop, I follow the naming process of Studio Nom-Nam’s Xavier Grau Castelló, a naming specialist, consisting of five steps:
+PendulumPay aimed at a broader audience, and in subsequent meetings it was decided that it would run with its own brand, which had to be different from Pendulum.

 Focus: Begin by thoroughly understanding the brand’s objectives, target audience, and core values.
 This foundational step ensures that the naming process aligns with the brand’s identity and strategic goals.